 - As you can see in Figure 3, above the Font drop-down gallery is divided into two sections:

 - Theme Fonts, highlighted in blue, within Figure 3 above, displays the active font types of your presentation.

 - To change the font type from the default Theme Fonts to some other font, first select the text.
 Thereafter, open the Font drop-down gallery shown in Figure 3, scroll down and choose any font type from within the All Fonts section.
 As you hover your cursor over any of the font types you'll see a Live Preview of fonts changing on the active slide.
-Figure 4 below shows a different font type, Arial being selected, and also a live preview of this font type on the selected text can be seen within the Slide Area.
-Compare the slides shown in Figures 4 and 1.
+Figure 4 below shows a different font type, Stencil being selected (highlighted in red within Figure 4), and also a live preview of this font type on the selected text can be seen within the Slide Area.
+Compare slides shown in Figures 4 and 1.
 Click on the font type (as opposed to hovering over it) within the drop-down gallery to apply it to the selected text.

-- Alternatively, you can directly type the name of the font within the Font box, as shown in Figure 5.
+- Alternatively, you can directly type the name of the font within the Font box, as shown highlighted in red within Figure 5.
 Start typing the first few alphabets of the font you want to use.
-For example, when we typed Ari, we could locate Arial.
+For example, when we typed Ste, we could locate Stencil.
 Once the font name is active (see Figure 5), press the Enter key to apply the font type to the selected text.